 Information in the Community Profile will remain accurate until further data is made available.
 For most demographic data, this will be in 2022, when the 2021 ABS Census data is released.
 However, the Community Profile references other sources for further information for most topics, which will continue to be updated online by the owners of that data.

-The Social and Economic Impacts of COVID-19 report has been developed to support local services providers and others in responding to the increasing and emerging challenges of COVID-19 for our community.
-The report encapsulates key findings from surveys with residents, businesses and the community sector, as well as collating publicly available data.
-It also summarises some key learnings to guide our response moving forward.
+The Economic Impacts of COVID-19 on Penrith City and Social Impacts of COVID-19 on Penrith City reports have been developed to support local services providers and others in responding to the increasing and emerging challenges of COVID-19 for our community.
+The reports encapsulate key findings from surveys with residents, businesses and the community sector, as well as collating publicly available data.
+They also summarise some key learnings to guide our response moving forward.

 Penrith Disability Snapshot